sforsayeth/OzSTAR-User-Guide/docs/source/2-ozstar/oz-slurm-examples.rst

 Doing that, you are submitting a 1-CPU, default memory, default duration job that will return a Bash prompt when it starts.

-You can srun an mpi task inside your sinteractive session so long as you request the session with the ``--gres=tmp:0``.
+You can srun an mpi task inside your sinteractive session so long as you execute with the flag: ``--gres=tmp:0``.
 If you don't then you might find your task hangs indefinitely.

 If you need more flexibility, you will need to use the `salloc <https://slurm.schedmd.com/salloc.html>`_ command.
 The ``salloc`` command accepts the same parameters as ``sbatch`` as far as resource requirement are concerned.
 Once the allocation is granted, you can use ``srun`` the same way you would in a submission script.